Published: January 15, 2024

 1. Odin’s Chute: The easiest black diamond.
 The top is pretty steep, but then quickly evens out.
 It is a very wide, short trail that empties out onto Down Under (blue).

-3. Highline Pass A catwalk slope that connects Main Street (black) and Eye Opener.
-It only includes the flat part of Main Street, but empties into the steep parts of Eye Opener.
+3. Highline Pass A connector slope between Main Street (black) and Eye Opener (black).
 Highline Pass itself should be considered a blue, but the fact that it starts and ends on more difficult black diamonds makes it a black.

-4. Eye Opener: A narrow trail, steep most of the time, can be icy.
+4. Eye Opener: A narrow and steep trail, usually icy.

 5. Bobcat Bowl: A short, fairly steep, trail that is only open with natural snowfall.
 It empties out onto Down Under. (blue)